viniciuslettieri/RAG-Automated-Literature-Review/README.md

 # Notebooks and Programs

+The official code is saved in 'code - official'.

 For the preprocessing part, from data acquisition to the vector store.

 1. **Metadata Parsing**: From the metadata information downloaded from "Base Minerva" in RIS Format (saved in ./metadata_minerva), parse the RIS format to Json format with title, authors, abstract, bibliography pages, keywords, urls, pdf urls, and the id.
 The parsed data is saved to ./metadata_documents.